luigiplr/B3-Alteradmin/README.md

 Contains zero license.

-Disclamer: This code was writtin back in 2009, uploaded it simply for the sake of history; if you happen to want a feature or find a bug (im sure you will at some point) please fork and add/fix yourself and PR it.
+Disclamer: This code was written back in 2009, uploaded it simply for the sake of history; if you happen to want a feature or find a bug (im sure you will at some point) please fork and add/fix yourself and PR it.